 Marcenda Wilkes

-We want to highlight one of our Nia members, Marcenda Wilkes, on all of her accomplishments at the Red Cross in the last two years.
-Marcenda started with the Red Cross in 2022 after being encouraged and supported by the Nia Project Empowerment and Community Engagement group.
+We are proud to share the inspiring accomplishments of Marcenda Wilkes during her time with the Red Cross.
+Marcenda began with the Red Cross in 2022, encouraged and supported by the Nia Project Empowerment and Community Engagement group.
 During her time with the Red Cross, she has deployed three times to different natural disasters in Florida, Mississippi and Hawaii.
 Marcenda also consistently responds to incidents within Georgia.
-During her tenure at the Red Cross, she has received the 2023 Disaster Action Team Member of the Year Award and promoted multiple times with her current title being Disaster Action Team Manager/Deputy Coordinator and Shelter Supervisor.
-Marcenda had this to share about her time at the Red Cross: “Since being in the organization, I rose the ranks pretty fast, learning a lot on the way.
-Being able to help people in the time of a disaster is the greatest reward.
-I was given that final push to join in 2022 by the Nia Project and I am thankful for that and all the support.”
+During her tenure at the Red Cross, she received the 2023 Disaster Action Team Member of the Year Award and the 2024 President’s Lifetime Achievement Award, recognized by AmeriCorps and the office of the President of the United States.
+Marcenda has received several promotions at the Red Cross.
+She previously held the title of Disaster Action Team Manager/Deputy Coordinator and is currently the Shelter Manager and Operational Manager.
+Marcenda had this to share about her time at the Red Cross: “Since being in the organization, I rose through the ranks pretty fast, learning a lot on the way.
+Being able to help people during a disaster is the greatest reward.
+I was given that final push to join in 2022 by the Nia Project, and I am thankful for that and all the support.”
 Congratulations Marcenda, we are grateful to have been a part of your journey and success!

 Donna Hahn McCoy